Ryan Overland: Coaching career

+South Dakota State

 From 2009 to 2010, Overland was a graduate assistant at South Dakota State specializing in hitting and catching; South Dakota State won the regular season Summit League championship in 2010.

+Fresno State

+Assistant coach (2011–2022)

-Reuniting with Batesole, Overland returned to Fresno State in 2011 as a coaching intern for Batesole and became a volunteer assistant coach in 2012.
+In 2011, Overland was hired as a coaching intern at his alma mater, California State University, Fresno (Fresno State), reuniting with Mike Batesole.
+In 2012, he became a volunteer assistant coach.

-In the fall of 2012, Overland took his first full-time assistant coaching job at Nevada, but Overland returned to Fresno State the following spring for the 2013 baseball season and remained in the job for ten seasons, with Fresno State winning the Mountain West Conference regular season title in 2016 and conference tournament in 2019.
+In the fall of 2012, Overland took his first full-time assistant coaching job at the University of Nevada, Reno, but Overland returned to Fresno State the following spring for the 2013 baseball season and remained in the job for ten seasons with Fresno State, winning the Mountain West Conference regular season title in 2016 and conference tournament in 2019.
 In his early years as a Fresno State assistant coach, Overland was the third base coach and specialized in coaching catchers.
 Beginning in 2018, Overland was the pitching coach for Fresno State.

+Head coach (2023–present)

 On January 15, 2023, Overland was named the interim head coach of the Fresno State Bulldogs about two weeks after Batesole retired.
 Overland led Fresno State to a 30–27 record, including 16–14 and fourth place in Mountain West Conference standings, a three-win improvement from Batesole's final season in 2022.
 Fresno State elevated Overland from interim status on May 31, 2023, signing him to a long-term contract.

 In 2024, his first season under his new contract, Overland led Fresno State to a 33–29 (16–14 MW) record, Mountain West Tournament championship, and NCAA Tournament appearance.
 In the Mountain West Tournament, Fresno State won four straight elimination games, including the final two against rival San Jose State.

 Improving to second place in Mountain West standings at 18–12, Fresno State won a second straight Mountain West Tournament title in 2025.

+In 2026, the Bulldogs regressed in their final season in the Mountain West, finishing with a 14–38–1 record and ninth in the conference.